Are T-shirts still worth it?

 Adding light bulbs and fluorescent materials to garments is nothing new.
 We’ve been seeing them at football matches and special shows for quite a while now, but designers are adding a twist to it.
 For their 14/15 autumn/winter collection, fashion brand CuteCircuit presented a collection of clothes made entirely out of wearable luminous fabrics.
 The cool part was that, through their smartphones, models controlled what was projected onto their outfits.

-For a couple of years now, experts in universities like Harvard and MIT have been making advances in so called “living materials” which are made by using living cells.
-Unlike a regular material, a “living” one would react to its environment, change size and even regenerate if it was cut or lost a piece.
+For a couple of years now, experts in universities like Harvard and MIT have been making advances in so-called “living materials” which are made by using living cells.
+Unlike a regular material, a “living” one would react to its environment, change the size and even regenerate if it was cut or lost a piece.

 Right now the materials are being studied for engineering and medical purposes, but companies like BioCouture are looking into creating fashion with bio-based fabrics.
 We still might have to wait a bit to see a T-shirt made out of champignons, but I think it’s worth the wait.